"Rented the Remija for the day — discovered great little secluded beaches along the pretty coastline with crystal clear waters. Highly recommended."

 Good-weather only.

 Good-weather only.
 The inner fjord and estuary are sheltered (the bay's geometry does the work), but the run to the fjord crosses open Kvarner.
-Bura wind makes the morning leg uncomfortable; we don't run this day if the forecast is borderline.
+The bura (north-east wind off the Velebit mountains) makes the morning leg uncomfortable; we don't run this day if the forecast is borderline.

 Bad-weather alternative: The Fisherman's Run — Plomin Bay, same day, half the distance, Konoba Porat lunch.